AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 or aid escape.
 In some circumstances actors are immune to the displacing, e.g., when both parties form a continuous front-line.

-In melee combat, the best equipped weapon (or the best fighting organ) of each opponent is taken into account for determining the damage and any extra effects of the blow.
-Since an item needs to be recharged in order to have its full effect, weapons on timeout are only considered according to their raw damage dice (the same as displayed at bottommost status line).
+In melee combat, the best recharged equipped weapon (or the best fighting organ that is not on cooldown) of each opponent is taken into account for determining the damage and any extra effects of the blow.

 To determine the damage dealt, the outcome of the weapon's damage dice roll is multiplied by a percentage bonus.
 The bonus is calculated by taking